joshuaeckroth/cse230-website/homework/homework-6.markdown

 ![Bank Account UML diagram](/images/bankaccount-uml.png "Bank Account UML diagram")

-Note, if you want `balance` to be `private` in the BankAccount class then you'll actually need to make it `protected`.
+Note, if you want `balance` not to be `public` in the BankAccount class then you'll actually need to make it `protected`.
 This ensures that it will be accessible by subclasses but remain private in the subclasses.